Moment-based Density Elicitation with Applications in Probabilistic Loops: K-series

 \textbf{The Irwin-Hall Distribution.} Irwin–Hall is the probability distribution of a sum of independent uniform random variables on the unit interval (uniform sum distribution).
 That is, $X \sim $ Irwin–Hall$(t)$ if $X=\sum_{i=1}^t U_i$, for $U_i$ independent and identically distributed (i.i.d.) as Uniform(0,1).
-This distribution, parameterized by the number of its summands, is encodable as the Prob-solvable loop in Listing \ref{lst:IrH}.
+This distribution, parameterized by the number of its summands, is encodable as the prob-solvable loop in the right panel of Fig.~\ref{fig:3}.

 At each iteration $t$, the support of $x$ is $(0, t)$.
-The K-series estimator requires knowledge of a finite number of moments.
-Since the Irwin-Hall distribution is equivalent to a Prob-solvable loop, its exact $n$ first moments can be computed with the algorithm in \cite{BartocciKS19}:
+Since the Irwin-Hall distribution is equivalent to a prob-solvable loop, its exact $n$ first moments can be computed with the algorithm in \cite{BartocciKS19}: